Lavanya28/CS410_EventDetection/README.md

 # CS410_EventDetection
 ## Approaches
 ### 1. Data preprocessing
 In this section we implement cleaning of the twitter data scraped from 1000 different fashion accounts each consisting of 3200 tweets.
-This included removal of urls, hashtags, stopwords, punctuations and emoticons.
+This includes removal of urls, hashtags, stopwords, punctuations and emoticons.
+Following which we implement stemming and lemmetization on the cleaned tweets.
-The code located at ```./data_cleaning.py``` is structured as follows:\
+The code located at ```./data_cleaning.py``` contains the functions that implement each of the removal and cleaning step

 <!-- ## The first step of data preparation